 British - Irish Botanical Expedition to Tasmania 2018

-This January representatives from several horticultural and botanical institutions will be making a field trip to Tasmania, following in the footsteps of plant hunter Harold Comber and his trip to of the 1930s.
+In January 2018 representatives from horticultural and botanical institutions made a field trip to Tasmania, following in the footsteps of plant hunter Harold Comber and his trip to of the 1930s.

-Representatives from Nymans will be working in partnership with NT Mount Stewart (Northern Ireland), the National Botanic Garden of Wales, the National Botanic Gardens of Ireland and the International Conifer Conservation programme, who work to conserve and protect endangered conifers (Royal Botanic Garden Edinburgh).
+The team from Nymans worked in partnership with NT Mount Stewart (Northern Ireland), the National Botanic Garden of Wales, the National Botanic Gardens of Ireland and the International Conifer Conservation programme, who work to conserve and protect endangered conifers (Royal Botanic Garden Edinburgh).

-Generously funded by the RHS, Cotswold Outdoors and a group of private sponsors, the aim is to reintroduce some of the 147 species Harold Comber collected on his original trip.
+Generously funded by the RHS, Cotswold Outdoors and a group of private sponsors, the aim was to reintroduce some of the 147 species Harold Comber collected on his original trip.
 Sadly, many of the specimens he collected have been lost to cultivation.
-The 2018 expedition looks to retrace his steps and reintroduce lost collections back into UK horticulture.
+The 2018 expedition looked to retrace his steps and reintroduce lost collections back into UK horticulture.
 Following the field trip the team at Nymans will be able to replant Tasmanian Walk in the Wild Garden.
-They'll also be looking to collect alpines as part of the Rock Garden redevelopment project :
+They also looked at collecting alpines as part of the Rock Garden redevelopment project :

 The Messel family at Nymans planted their garden with plants from all over the world.
 They supported many plant hunting trips, such as Harold Comber’s expeditions to Tasmania and the Andes, Frank Kingdom Ward’s trips to the Far East and Ernest Henry Wilson's ground breaking expeditions to China.
 Many of Harold’s original specimens have contributed to collections which are on view in National Trust and botanic gardens across the country.